 An Electrostatic Printer has many print head, actually covering the entire 36 media width.
 So, instead of a single print head moving across the width of the media.
 The electrostatic printer prints an entire width of the page at one time.
 The media (paper, vellum, film) is electrostatically charged.
 The toner solution is circulated past the media and sticks to the energized portion of the media, thus producing a very fast high-quality image.
-The printer creates color prints by breaking color data down three basic colors (cyan, magenta, and yellow) plus black, and printing one color at a time.
-In 5-pass print mode, combinations of cyan, magenta, yellow and black provide a wide range of different colors.
-Using the registration marks printed during the preliminary registration pass ensures that the color plot is beautiful with no misalignment.
+The printer creates colour prints by breaking colour data down three basic colours (cyan, magenta, and yellow) plus black, and printing one colour at a time.
+In 5-pass print mode, combinations of cyan, magenta, yellow and black provide a wide range of different colours.
+Using the registration marks printed during the preliminary registration pass ensures that the colour plot is beautiful with no misalignment.

 A plotter is a vector device that can directly reach specific positions on printer paper without raster scan device.
 In color plotters, the carriage accommodates a number of pens with varying colors and widths.
 The microprocessor in the plotter receives instructions from the host computer and executes commands like ‘move’ carriage to a given position with pens up and drawing geometric entities like a point, line, arc, circle, etc.

 3. Random Scan Display